camba1/python-platformer/README.md

 # Plaformer game using Architect

 This is a sample game created to learn Python game programing with my nephew during the COV19 staying at home period.
-WE used the tutorial from the architecture library website.
+We used the tutorial from the architecture library website.